Assxios/Boot2root/writeup1.md

 ![turtle4](imgs/turtle4.png)
 ![turtle5](imgs/turtle5.png)

 It is clearly writing `SLASH`.
-However it doesn't work as a password for the `zaz` user!
-Futhermore if we look at the end of the `turtle` file, we can see the following:
+However, it doesn't work as a password for the `zaz` user!
+Furthermore, if we look at the end of the `turtle` file, we can see the following:
 ```
 Can you digest the message? :)
 ```